Jun 29, 2023

 5. Test on Another Device

-If none of the above solutions fixed the 502 Bad Gateway error, test the connection on another computer or a mobile device, preferably connected to a different network.
+If none of the above solutions fixed the HTTP error 502, test the connection on another computer or a mobile device, preferably connected to a different network.

 Try restarting your PC and other networking equipment.
 To do so, turn off your computer and unplug your wireless router.
 Wait for a moment and plug them back on.

 This step helps decide whether the error is related to your networking equipment or if the problem lies elsewhere.

 When you experience an error after a particular change or update, the fault may lie within your server itself.
 The best approach to this issue is to check your website error log.